waltervrossem/MSAP1gen/README.md

 ```
 ./make_inputs.sh
 ```
-to run MESA, gyre, and the scripts which generate the input directories.
+to generate the input directories.

 To create a lightcurve, run as follows:
 ```